MICROPLASTICS

 Microplastics are a serious hazard in particular for the marine ecosystem.
 And it is not just an issue of marine pollution with a material which is extremely durable and which takes hundreds of years to be broken down.
 The impact on marine organisms such as seals, fish and mussels, which ingest microplastics passively or via their food, is also a problem.
 According to an article on nature.com, perhaps the simplest form of damage, at least with regard to marine organisms, could be organisms swallowing microplastics of no nutritional value and therefore not eating enough food to survive.

 Based on our food chain, it stands to reason that microplastics can be found in the human body.
 This has also already been confirmed by recent scientific studies.
 Research in this area is still in its infancy, so little is known at present about the possible health impacts on humans.
 Researchers believe that the concentrations of microplastics and nanoplastics in the environment are currently too low to be harmful to human health.
+Recent articles do show some harmful effects of the plastic particles in mice, but these results cannot be transferred to humans, due to differences in immune system, blood circulation, and microplastics intake.
+Additionally, even studies which find a statistical correlation between microplastics in the brain and health diseases, are not able to prove a causal relationship.

 We need to make a distinction here again between primary and secondary microplastics.
 Secondary microplastics mostly end up in the oceans due to plastic waste being disposed of incorrectly.
 Every one of us can play a part in preventing this by collecting plastics and disposing of them correctly.
 Primary microplastics, meanwhile, are released first and foremost due to the use of products containing plastics and much less so also during production, shipment and recycling.
 According to the IUCN, primary microplastics find their way into the oceans via four main pathways: